Woombye, Queensland: Education

-Woombye State School is a government primary (Prep-6) school for boys and girls at 95 Pine Grove Road.
+Woombye State School is a government primary (Prep–6) school for boys and girls at 95 Pine Grove Road.
 The school has a special education program.
 In 2017, the school had an enrolment of 506 students with 41 teachers (32 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
 In 2022, the school had an enrolment of 458 students.

-Suncoast Christian College is a private primary and secondary (Prep-12) school for boys and girls at the corner of Schubert & Kiel Mountain Roads.
+Suncoast Christian College is a private primary and secondary (Prep–12) school for boys and girls at the corner of Schubert & Kiel Mountain Roads.
 In 2017, the school had an enrolment of 803 students with 67 teachers (57 full-time equivalent) and 70 non-teaching staff (42 full-time equivalent).
 At 6 August 2021, the school had 878 students.

-Nambour Christian College is a private primary and secondary (Prep-12) school for boys and girls at McKenzie Road.
+Nambour Christian College is a private primary and secondary (Prep–12) school for boys and girls at McKenzie Road.
 In 2017, the school had an enrolment of 1,131 students with 87 teachers (80 full-time equivalent) and 95 non-teaching staff (59 full-time equivalent).
 In December 2022, the school had 1,214 students.

 There are no government secondary schools in Woombye.
 The nearest government secondary schools are Nambour State College in neighbouring Nambour to the north and Burnside State High School in neighbouring Burnside to the north-west.

 Amenities

-Woombye is home to one of the longest established soccer clubs on the Sunshine Coast, the Woombye Snakes.
+The Woombye Snakes are a soccer club.
+It was established in 1968.

 St Margaret's Anglican Church is at 16 Blackall Street.